gs-akhan/react-native-select/README.md

-# React Native Dropdown
+# React Native Selectme
 Simple DropDown menu for React Native App!
 Your Select Tag for React Native.

 ## Introduction

-React Native Select is simple, customizable and easy to use dropdown in React Native.
+React Native Selectme is simple, customizable and easy to use dropdown in React Native.
 It has been tested on both Android and IOS and works like a charm.

 ## Installation
 ```
-npm i react-native-select --save
+npm i react-native-selectme --save
 ```

 ## Usage